CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_oop.md

 Why is the main() method declared as static?
 Explain.

 What is the default access modifier in a class?
+When no access modifier is specified for a class, method or data member, accessible only within the same package.

 What is the JVM?